Charging Comparison

 Which One Should You Choose?

-For AC charging (home wallboxes, workplace chargers, and public street chargers), the Hyundai INSTER supports up to 11 kW, compared to 7.4 kW for the Renault Twingo E-Tech.
-In Europe, many public chargers are 22 kW AC, so this difference can mean charging roughly twice as fast at those locations.
+For AC charging (home wallboxes, workplace chargers, and public street chargers), the Hyundai INSTER supports up to 11 kW, compared to up to 6 kW for the Renault Twingo E-Tech.
+In Europe, many public chargers are 22 kW AC, so this difference can matter at those locations if the higher AC figure is fitted on the car you buy.

 If you mostly charge at home or at work and care more about daily driving costs, the Renault Twingo E-Tech is the more efficient choice at 149 Wh/km.
 Lower consumption means lower electricity bills over time.